-- Except for physical therapy, occupational therapy or speech therapy provided for the treatment of Autism Spectrum Disorder, therapies to treat delays in development and/or chronic conditions.
+- Therapies to treat delays in development and/or chronic conditions.
 Examples of non-covered diagnoses that are considered both developmental and/or chronic in nature are: - Autism Spectrum Disorder - Down syndrome - Cerebral palsy - Any service unless provided in accordance with a specific treatment plan - Services you get from a home health care agency. - Services provided by a physician, or treatment covered as part of the spinal manipulation benefit.
 This applies whether or not benefits have been paid under the spinal manipulation section. - Services not given by a physician (or under the direct supervision of a physician), physical, occupational or speech therapist. - Services for the treatment of delays in development, including speech development, unless as a result of a gross anatomical defect present at birth.